diskoverdata/diskover-docs/source_files/install_kibana.md

 ___
 ## Kibana Installation (Optional)

-If you would rather user Kibana instead of thea Diskover-Web user interface.
+If you want to use Kibana in addition to the Diskover-Web user interface.

 🔴 &nbsp;Install Kibana:
 ```